innomatica/policies/smkr/privacy.md

 # Collecting and Using Your Personal Data

-We do not collect any of Your personal data while You are using our services exclusively.
-All data created by You are stored on Your device only, and will be deleted when You uninstall the Application.
+- We do not collect any Personal Data.

+- We do not collect any Usage Data.

+# Children's Privacy

+- Our Service does not address anyone under the age of 13.

 # Links to Other Websites

 Our Service may contain links to other websites that are not operated by Us.
 If You click on a third party link, You will be directed to that third party's site.
 We strongly advise You to review the Privacy Policy of every site You visit.

 We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.

 # Changes to this Privacy Policy

 We may update Our Privacy Policy from time to time.
 We will notify You of any changes by posting the new Privacy Policy on this page.

 We will let You know via email and/or a prominent notice on Our Service, prior to the change becoming effective and update the "Last updated" date at